jordanmalecki/onemap/README.md

    - Right-click and select 'Inspect' or press `Ctrl+Shift+I` (or `Cmd+Option+I` on Mac).
    - Navigate to the 'Network' tab.
    - Refresh the page or interact with the website or perform actions that trigger the relevant requests (e.g., viewing ride details).
-   - Filter the requests to locate the specific endpoints used in this project, such as `https://app.onewheel.com/wp-json/fm/v2/trails` and related endpoints (I.E. filtering by "v2" would work).
+   - Filter the requests to locate the specific endpoints used in this project, such as `https://app.onewheel.com/wp-json/fm/v2/trails` and related endpoints (e.g., filtering by "v2" would work).
    - Once you identify a relevant request, click on it and copy the 'Request Headers' and 'Cookies' to use in the `config.py` file.

+3. **Initial User Input**:

+   On the first run, if `ONEMAP_LOCATION`, `ONEMAP_MAX_DISTANCE`, or `ONEMAP_NICKNAME` are not set in `config.json`, the program will prompt for these inputs:

+   - **Location**: E.g., 'Buffalo, NY'
+   - **Maximum Distance**: In miles
+   - **Nickname**: Your OneWheel app nickname

+   These inputs will be saved to `config.json` for future runs, eliminating the need for repeated input.
+Subsequent runs will use the saved values.

 ## Usage